YakhiniGroup/Methylation/readme.md

 Before running:

-* The project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
+* If running from terminal - the project assumes that you are running prediction.py from within the src folder (all paths are relative to src), so cd to src first.
-* Depending on your system or interpreter, you may need to mark the src directory as Sources Root, or add "src." to the local import statements (e.g. "import conf" becomes "import src.conf").
+* If running from an IDE (e.g. PyCharm), then you may need to mark the src directory as Sources Root (right click on src -> mark directory as -> Source Root) or add "src." to the local import statements (e.g. "import conf" becomes "import src.conf").
 * Make sure to have an out directory that contains a sub-folder named: "ch3_e_blind" in which you should place the model's weights (obtained from us).